 What You Should Know About Graduating From Community College in Florida

 If you’re looking for a high-paying job in Florida that only requires an associate degree, there are quite a few to choose from.
-The five highest paying jobs in the Sunshine State are air traffic controllers, nuclear technicians, radiation therapists, nuclear medicine technologists, and dental hygienists.
+The five highest paying jobs in the Sunshine State are air traffic controllers, aerospace engineering technicians, nuclear medicine technologists, radiation therapists, and dental hygienists.

 The more job openings there are in your chosen field, the easier it may be for you to get a position soon after graduation.
-In Florida, the top five careers with the most job openings are paralegals and legal assistants, preschool teachers, physical therapy assistants, radiologic techs, and dental hygienists.
+In Florida, the top five careers with the most job openings are paralegals and legal assistants, preschool teachers, radiologic technicians, physical therapy assistants, and vet technicians.

 Jobs that are declining in employment rates can be much more competitive, and this is something you want to evaluate before choosing a specific career path.
-In Florida, the jobs with the highest employment decline rates are respiratory therapy techs, desktop publishers, agricultural and food science technicians, broadcast technicians, and embalmers.
+In Florida, the jobs with the highest employment decline rates are nuclear technicians and desktop publishers.

 One of the biggest concerns when it comes to getting an associate degree at a community college in Florida is figuring out how you will pay for it.
 To help you learn what kind of financial aid is available to you, we’ve provided some federal and state resources.

 - Florida Department of Education’s Office of Student Financial Assistance.
 The Florida Department of Education has an entire office dedicated to helping students find a way to pay for college.
 Here, you can find information on students loans and state grants as well as application materials.